Continuous Disclosure: Could Metlifecare deal be start of something bigger? Private equity sniffing around NZ

 The right price?

-The $6 per share offer will be attractive for some but other shareholders want more given it is short of the underlying value of the assets.
+The $6 per share offer will be attractive for some but other shareholders want more, given that it is short of the underlying value of the assets.

 "Many will be facing losses on this trade and will most likely be trying to minimise them in the shortest time possible.
 These investors have been clearly pushing Metlifecare management hard and will be very keen to accept a deal."